-Cho la pass trek Is also knows as Everest circuit trekking.
-It is one of the famous and challenging Trek.
-This leads to the specific trek to the residence of the legendary Sherpa.
-At the foothill of the highest top of the world, the Mt.
-Everest (8848m).
-This trek is Nepal’s most adventures treks to the Khumbu Mountains. you can interact in the ethnic community of Sherpa’s in this region.
-This trek takes you to Gokyo.
-You will are in the middle by the panoramic view of many exceptional mountains that are above 8000 meters together with Lhotse, Cho Oyo, Makalu, and Gokyo.
+Cho la pass trek is additionally called Everest circuit trekking.
+It is one of the popular and challenging trekking which leads to the unique trek to the house of the legendary Sherpa humans.
+Trek goes on the foothill of the highest top of the world, Mt.
+Everest at 8848m.
+This trek is one of Nepal’s most adventurous treks to the Khumbu Mountains.
+You can enjoy visiting the ethnic community of Sherpa’s on this place.
+This trek takes you to Gokyo that lies at the highest point of the country.
+You will enjoy the panoramic view of many different mountains which are higher than 8000 meters including Lhotse, Cho Oyo, Makalu, and Gokyo.

-This particular trek gives you eyeful views of mountain vistas.
-And glaciers and follows the instead praised trekking direction through the Dudh Koshi to its source the Gokyo Lake.
-Which is to the west of the Everest Base Camp.
-The trek gives you sufficient possibility to enjoy the notable view of Mt.
-Everest, including numerous other comparable peaks.
-You could moreover discover the Buddhists monasteries and shrines along with remarkable flora and fauna.
+This unique Cho la pass trek gives you eyeful views of mountain vistas and glaciers.
+It follows the rather praised trekking route through the Dudh Koshi to its source the Gokyo Lake which is to the west of the Everest Base Camp.
+The trek gives you sufficient possibility to experience the amazing view of Mt.
+Everest inclusive of numerous other comparable peaks.
+You may additionally explore the Buddhists monasteries and shrines alongside extremely good flora and fauna.

-This super trek gives you the revel in of the breathtaking earth’s tallest peak “Mt.
+This super Cho la pass trek gives you the revel in of the breathtaking earth’s tallest peak “Mt.
 Everest”.
-The journey begins with an enjoyable Himalayan flight to Tenzing Hillary airport at Lukla from Kathmandu.
-Everest path starts on the upper Phakding and follows the Dudh Koshi valley shifting in the direction of the agreement of Sherpa’s “the bustling Namche Bazaar” in which we can be surrounded using lovely Himalaya’s view.
+The journey begins with an interesting Himalayan flight to Tensing Hillary airport at Lukla from Kathmandu.
+Everest path begins on the upper Phakding and follows the Dudh Koshi valley shifting in the direction of the agreement of Sherpa’s “the bustling Namche Bazaar”.
+It is so rounded with a lovely Himalaya view.

 Trek Grade: Difficult

 Best Travel Time: February to May, September – November are the best seasons.
-Dec & January are Winter and cold can be snow on the trail, June, July & August are rainy time, trekking can be done, but visibility is low due to rain and Lukla flight may get canceled.
+Dec & January are Winter and cold can be snow on the trail, June, July & August are rainy times, trekking can be done but visibility can be poor due to rain, and Lukla flight may get canceled.

-Trip Snippets: 20 days, four night’s Kathmandu hotels, 15 nights Trek Lodges, Breakfast in the city and ( Breakfast, Lunch, and Dinner) on the trek are included
+Trip Snippets: 18 days, 2 night’s hotels, 15 nights Lodges, Breakfast in the city, and ( Breakfast, Lunch, and Dinner) on the trek are included

-Your trek Backpack/duffle bag: Our porters will carry your baggage on the trek, the maximum weight per trekkers is 15kg including your sleeping bag, and down jacket, Other items not required on the trek can be stored in our office or your hotel in Kathmandu
+Your trek Backpack/duffle bag: Your baggage on trek will be carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag and down jacket, Other items not required on a trek can be stored in our office or your hotel in Kathmandu